Alan Blaustein • Interview by Jim Kahnweiler on April 2018 for the About Light Photography Workshop San Francisco Bay Area program

 Neutral density filters, cable releases, Gitzo tripods, small and larger portable reflectors: diffusion, silver, gold and white.
 Gaffer tape white and black.

 I use Aperture, Lightroom, Nik Collection, and Photoshop.
-I like Aperture because it is the quickest way for me to apply selective color to images B/W or color which I seem to do all the time.
+I like Aperture because it is the quickest way for me to apply selective color to images B/W or color which I seem apply often.

 I work with 2 Apple computers and have several Epson scanners and printers.